Here’s how the modern dad can find work-life balance.

 Take vacations away from home.
 Do your best to coordinate with your spouse to get away for a few days or a week together with the kids.

-Dual income families mean increased financial stability for families.
+Dual-income families generally mean increased financial stability.
 However, that extra money can come at its own price.
 Too often the inability to get away can keep Mom, Dad, and the kids all running in separate directions.

-The good news is two-fold.
-More and more companies are trying find ways to help fathers maintain a work-life balance.
+The good news is two-fold: More and more companies are trying to find ways to help fathers maintain a suitable work-life balance.
 Even better, today’s fathers are trying harder to find that balance for themselves.

 Click on the following link for more advice on work-life balance.